SpotOnInc/renovate-config/README.md

 * [How to create a custom regex manager](https://www.cloudquery.io/how-to-guides/update-plugins-using-renovate)

-1. Create a regex manager in your `renovate.json5` like
+1. Create a regex manager in your `renovate.json5` such as:

     ```json5
     {